IBM/transition-amr-parser/README.md

 cd transition-amr-parser
 git checkout <branch>    # for e.g. action-pointer, ignore for current version . set_environment.sh     # see above
-pip install .            # use --editable if to modify code pip install torch-scatter==1.3.2
+pip install -e .            # remove -e(ditable) option if you do not need to modifiy the source code pip install torch-scatter==1.3.2
 ```